Spray your clothes with permethrin repellent when working or recreating in tick-infested areas (permethrin should not be used on skin)

 Check for ticks again and have others check your back and areas you can't see

 Checking during and after being in areas where you may come in contact with ticks.
 Ticks love warm places and can bite you anywhere on your body.
 Thoroughly check your whole body and help in checking your friends and family members, especially their back and places they cannot see.
-Use a flashlight to look closely.
+Use a flashlight and a magnifying glass to look closely.
 Ticks at the larva and nymph stages can be very difficult to see.
-If you have a tick attached, use fine tipped tweezers to carefully remove the tick by pulling it straight out slowly.
+If you have a tick attached, use fine-tipped tweezers to carefully remove the tick by pulling it straight out slowly.
 Read more about what to do if you get bitten by a tick.

-Use permethrin to treat clothes, particularly socks, shoes, and pants.
-To use permethrin, you need to plan ahead.
-Sprayed clothing and shoes need to dry for at least 20 minutes before wearing.
+Permethrin (for clothing and gear): Use permethrin to treat clothing, especially socks, shoes, and pants.
+This requires planning ahead—treated items should dry for at least 20 minutes before wearing.
+Permethrin bonds to fabric and provides longer-lasting protection.
 Learn more about how to use and purchase permethrin from Sawyer.

-Check out the pros and cons of repellent ingredients provided by the Global Lyme Alliance to help decide which will work best for you.
+To help decide which option is best for you, review the pros and cons of repellent ingredients provided by the Global Lyme Alliance.

 Treating and checking your pets is important as they can bring ticks into your home.
 Check out prevention tips for dog owners to learn more.